jgcfyidev/jgcfyi/content/2-Agency.md

 ## Spontienty and Informality

-It is worth stating explicitly that, while they do offer the preconditions for a more relational society, locally derived authority structures can be [just as coercive](https://www.strongtowns.org/journal/2022/6/29/local-control-or-centralized-planning-theres-a-third-answer#:~:text=It%20doesn%E2%80%99t%20really%20capture%20the%20reality%20that%20local%20authority%20can%20be%20just%20as%20coercive%20and%20maddening%20as%20distant%20authority.)
+It is worth stating explicitly that, while they offer the preconditions for a more relational society, locally derived authority structures can be [just as coercive](https://www.strongtowns.org/journal/2022/6/29/local-control-or-centralized-planning-theres-a-third-answer#:~:text=It%20doesn%E2%80%99t%20really%20capture%20the%20reality%20that%20local%20authority%20can%20be%20just%20as%20coercive%20and%20maddening%20as%20distant%20authority.)